Table of Contents

 Concurrent and Sequential Engineering

-Concurrent and sequential engineering are two main product design workflow approaches companies follow on interaction between functional teams to share information during the 8 stages of new product development.
+Concurrent and sequential engineering are two main product design workflow approaches companies to follow on the interaction between functional teams to share information during the 8 stages of new product development.

 Any product development is time-consuming, and the technology involved to create modern-day products are very complex.
 Companies can no longer rely on a few engineers to design, develop, and then launch them.
 The industrial revolution and subsequent continuous technological advancements in many areas have forced people to specialise in a field, which has made companies hire specialised employees.
 Modern-day new product development is a multi-disciplinary process and relies on functional teams such as, industrial designers, product designers (mechanical, electrical and software engineers), manufacturing, marketing personnel, etc., to get the product to market.
 Challenges facing NPD are ample.
 Hence, NPD fails more often than it succeeds.

-How well different functional teams interact with each other, when (at what stages of the development) they communicate and how well they share information would make a huge difference in their quest to a successful product.
+How well different functional teams interact with each other when (at what stages of the development) they communicate and how well they share information would make a huge difference in their quest for a successful product.
 This is because these factors, in turn, affect the development time, product cost and quality of the product.

 What is Sequential Engineering (SE)?

-This traditional so-called “chimney” based new product development process describes a large vertical structure which only interacts downstream, with the following advantages and disadvantages.
+This traditional so-called “chimney” based new product development process describes a large vertical structure that only interacts downstream, with the following advantages and disadvantages.

 Advantages and Disadvantages of sequential engineering